ConvoluteNZ/ansible/README.md

 # ansible
+Genesis
-A repo for learning ansible in the hopes of one day being a linux admin.
+Just learning Ansible in the hopes of becoming a full time linux admin.